-To arrange an internship, you will need to work both with the ELC Department and with the Office of Academic and Career Services in Lee Hall.
+To arrange an internship, you will need to work with both the ELC Department and the Center for Career and Professional Development.
 You can begin by talking with a member of the ELC faculty who has supervised internships or by reviewing the enormous list of possibilities in Handshake, UMW Career Center’s online job and internship database.
-Then obtain an internship contract from the Office of Academic and Career Services, fill it out, and get it signed by your on-site supervisor at the internship before submitting it to the ELC Internship Coordinator (Dr. Paul D. Fallon is the 2017-2018 ELC Internship Coordinator).
+Then obtain an internship contract from the Career Center website, fill it out electronically, print it, and get it signed by your on-site supervisor at the internship before submitting it to the ELC Internship Coordinator (Dr. Paul D. Fallon is the 2017-2018 ELC Internship Coordinator).
 Once the department Internship Coordinator approves the form, they will be given to the ELC Chair to sign and forward directly to the Office of the Registrar.

 - Internships are open only to juniors and seniors.

 - Only three credits of ENGL 499, LING 499, or COMM 499 can count toward the English major.
 (In addition to these three, the student may earn up to six elective credits toward the degree.)
 NOTE: typically 42 hours at the site are required for each credit awarded.